sudogene/tp/docs/UserGuide.md

 > Note: Only the most recent upcoming 3 Training dates are displayed on the student panel.
 Hence, this function is handy for displaying the full training history (past and present)

 Examples:
-- `find-training id/1` filters the student and training panel to show only the student with index 1 and all of his past and present trainings on the training panel.
+- `find-training id/1` filters the student and training panel to show only the student with id value 1 and all of his past and present trainings on the training panel.

 ### Mark student as having attended a training : `mark-attendance`
 Marks student or students as attended for a specified training.